Ecological succession stages and processes with examples Upsc

 The secondary succession happens basically in the presence of soil.
 That is a place affected by forest fires, floods, landslides, etc. Where everything gets affected but the soil is present in the same place.
 Life starts to evolve in that soil that is present in the same place.

-Secondary succession is a type of succession, where the plant and animal recolonize a particular habitat or area after a major disturbance. examples of secondary succession are: A habitat disturbed by forest fire, landslide, Human activities.
+Secondary succession is a type of succession, where the plant and animal recolonize a particular habitat or area after a major disturbance. examples of secondary succession are A habitat disturbed by forest fire, landslide, and Human activities.
 But soil remains intact, the species recolonize in it.

 Plant Succession